Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Quantization Behavior in the Local Regime

-To complement the scaling analysis presented in Sec.~\ref{sec:scaling_law}, this appendix provides the detailed plot for the ``Off Ridge (Local)'' regime.
+To complement the scaling analysis presented in Sec.~\ref{sec:scaling_law}, this appendix provides the detailed results for the ``Off Ridge (Local)'' regime.
 As shown in Fig.~\ref{fig:local_scaling_plot}, the degradation of the stability margin remains close to zero (or slightly negative) across all tested bit depths.
-This confirms that the network in the local regime is largely insensitive to parameter quantization, which stands in stark contrast to the predictable power-law degradation observed on the Ridge.
+This indicates that the network in the local regime is largely insensitive to parameter quantization, in contrast to the predictable power-law degradation observed near the Ridge.